WordPress/openverse/documentation/projects/proposals/trust_and_safety/detecting_sensitive_textual_content/20230309-project_proposal_detecting_sensitive_textual_content.md

 > textual context.
 That inference applies specifically to the textual content
 > _only_, but is also likely to apply to content itself (whether image or
 > audio).
 We also acknowledge the various pit-falls that can come with this
-> approach as well as its insufficency.
+> approach as well as its insufficiency.
 However, it's the best approach we can
 > implement now, in a timely manner, that will substantively improve the
 > accessibility of Openverse.